ellmetha/django-machina/docs/example_project.rst

 Example project
 ===============

-*Django-machina* provides an example project containing a standard installation of *django-machina* without any customizations.
+Django-machina provides an example project containing a standard installation of the module without any customizations.

-This project uses the default forum settings and can be usefull for discovering *django-machina*'s functionalities.
+This project uses the default forum settings and can be usefull for discovering django-machina's functionalities.

 To run this project locally, you can follow these instructions: